Higher-Order Exceptional Points Induced by Non-Markovian Environments: Introduction

-The primary contribution of this work is to demonstrate that non-Markovianity induces high-order EPs in a pseudo-Hermitian system comprised of three coupled optical cavities with non-Markovian environments, and further clarify the underlying physical mechanisms involved.
-Moreover, we highlight that these EPs can be experimentally observed through the total output spectrum using coherent perfect absorption.
-As a baseline, under the Markovian approximation~\cite{Li03768,Kullig2018,Jing3386,Habler2020,Sahoo2022,Novitsky2022,Montag2024,Zhang2023}, the effective Hamiltonian exhibits EP2 and EP3, which correspond to the asymmetric and symmetric parameter settings, respectively.~Our study demonstrates that, for the three-mode system under consideration, varying the number and types of non-Markovian structured reservoirs coupled to the optical modes leads to EPs of different orders, ranging from EP4~\cite{CrippaL121109,Bhattacherjee062124,Jin012121,Othman104305,Dey07903,Arkhipov012205,Zhou10118,Shen065102,Kaltsas4447,Zhang2020} and EP5~\cite{Bai266901,Pan063616,Zhang033820} to EP6~\cite{Xiao213901,Kullig2023} and EP7.
-We further briefly discuss the extension of this non-Markovian mechanism for inducing higher-order EPs beyond the pseudo-Hermitian case to generic non-Hermitian quantum systems, as well as the experimental feasibility of observing higher-order EPs in superconducting circuits~\cite{Gu12017,Partanen5052019,Baust5152015,Zhang2022020,Almanakly2025,Nie2023,Kannan2023,HaoLZ2025}.
+Our work builds on these developments but addresses a different and complementary question: how structured non-Markovian reservoirs can be used as controllable resources for engineering higher-order EPs in a pseudo-Hermitian optical system.
+We demonstrate that non-Markovianity induces higher-order EPs in a pseudo-Hermitian system comprised of three coupled optical cavities, and further clarify the underlying physical mechanisms involved.
+In our construction, distinguishable Lorentzian spectral components act as auxiliary pseudomode dimensions of the effective Hamiltonian.
+This reservoir-induced enlargement provides a direct route from the lower-order EP structure of the Markovian system to tunable higher-order EPs, ranging from EP4~\cite{CrippaL121109,Bhattacherjee062124,Jin012121,Othman104305,Dey07903,Arkhipov012205,Zhou10118,Shen065102,Kaltsas4447,Zhang2020} and EP5~\cite{Bai266901,Pan063616,Zhang033820} to EP6~\cite{Xiao213901,Kullig2023} and EP7, which are not present in Markovian models where the EP order is limited by the original system size.
+We further derive the corresponding pseudo-Hermiticity constraints and show that these higher-order EPs can be directly read out from the total output spectrum under CPA.
+We also discuss the extension of this non-Markovian mechanism for inducing higher-order EPs beyond the pseudo-Hermitian case to generic non-Hermitian quantum systems, and the experimental feasibility of observing higher-order EPs in superconducting circuits~\cite{Gu12017,Partanen5052019,Baust5152015,Zhang2022020,Almanakly2025,Nie2023,Kannan2023,HaoLZ2025}.
 Our work lays a solid foundation for exploring the spectral structures of higher-order EPs induced by non-Markovian environments and for investigating their potential applications near the EPs, such as highly sensitive sensors~\cite{Qin20005692021,Li0335052021,Jiang2011062023,Zhong0132202021,Soleymani5992022,Tang66602023,Jia2932023, Stalhammar2011042021,Chen0315012022,Zhong0140702020}.